Elagabalium: The cult of Elagabalus

 Since the reign of Septimius Severus, sun worship had increased throughout the Empire.
-Elagabalus saw this as an opportunity to set up his god, El-Gabal, as the chief deity of the Roman pantheon.
-Elagabal, was placed over even Jupiter.
+Elagabalus saw this as an opportunity to set up his god, El-Gabal or Elagabal, as the chief deity of the Roman pantheon.
+Elagabal was placed over even Jupiter.
 As a sign of the union between the two religions, Elagabalus gave either Astarte, Minerva, Urania, or some combination of the three, to Elagabal as a wife.
 Herodian writes that Elagabalus forced senators to watch while he danced around the altar of Elagabal to the sound of drums and cymbals, and that each summer solstice became a great festival to Elagabal popular with the masses because of its widely distributed food.
 During this festival, Elagabalus placed Elagabal on a chariot adorned with gold and jewels, which he paraded through the city, after which he threw gifts into the Roman crowds:

 After thus bringing the god out and placing him in the temple, Heliogabalus performed the rites and sacrifices described above; then, climbing to the huge, lofty towers which he had erected, he threw down, indiscriminately, cups of gold and silver, clothing, and cloth of every type to the mob below.

 The most sacred relics from the Roman religion were transferred from their respective shrines to the Elagabalium, including the Great Mother, the fire of Vesta, the Shields of the Salii and the Palladium.
 Ancient history records lurid tales of human sacrifice taking place inside the temple, involving children which were collected all over Italy from the richest and noblest families.
 The religious excesses of Elagabalus' reign eventually contributed to his demise.
 On March 11, 222, Elagabalus was killed by members of the Praetorian Guard, and replaced by his cousin Severus Alexander.
 Elagabalus' religious edicts were reversed, and the statues which had been moved to the Elagabalium were restored to their original shrines.